What is MCP & Why Should I Care?

 /* Full file URL */ https://www.figma.com/design/FILE_KEY/File-Name /* URL with specific page */ https://www.figma.com/design/FILE_KEY/File-Name?node-id=PAGE_ID /* URL with specific frame/component */ https://www.figma.com/design/FILE_KEY/File-Name?node-id=123:456 /* The FILE_KEY is the important part — it's the unique */ /* identifier Claude uses to access your file via the API */

-node-id rather than the entire file.
-This reduces API calls, speeds up Claude's response, and produces more focused output.
-You can say: "Read this Figma frame: [URL with node-id].
-Convert just this frame to code."This is a crucial Figma-side step that many people miss.
++This is a crucial Figma-side step that many people miss.
 Claude's get_components MCP tool only returns published components — local/unpublished components won't show up.
 Here's how to set up and publish your library:

 In your Figma design system file, make sure every reusable element is a component (not just a frame).
 Select the element and press Ctrl/Cmd+Alt+K to create a component.
 Use slash naming for hierarchy: Button/Primary/Large, Input/Text/Default.
 This naming structure becomes the component's API that Claude reads.